This degree course is accredited by University College Birmingham.

 You also have use of some of the most cutting edge training facilities for the off-the-job element of the apprenticeship.
 These include UCB’s purpose-built Health Hub and strength and conditioning suite at the new Moss House building (open 2019).

 Getting out into industry is crucial and, thanks to our network of contacts, you will be able to undertake invaluable placements in a range of settings, not just in your workplace.

-UCB is working towards accreditation by the Health Care Professions Council.
+UCB is working towards accreditation by the Health and Care Professions Council.

 Who is it suitable for?

-If you are working in the healthcare setting as a healthcare or physiotherapy assistant and want to qualify as a physiotherapist, this apprenticeship is perfect for you.
+If you are working in the healthcare setting as a rehabilitation or physiotherapy assistant and want to qualify as a physiotherapist, this apprenticeship is perfect for you.

 It is a flexible, work-based degree that supports employers to develop their staff to the point of qualification and registration as a physiotherapist with the Health and Care Professions Council.
 You are also then entitled to become a member of the Chartered Society of Physiotherapy (CSP).